 The city-state is divided into 28 districts which can be grouped into five main areas: Central, East, North, North-East and West.
 Here's an overview of some of the best areas to live as an expat.

 The central area is situated toward the south of the island.
 This large area includes the main business district as well as several popular residential areas, such as Bukit Timah and Bukit Merah.
 The area provides easy access to amenities like shopping, entertainment and restaurants.

 Housing is predominantly found in high-rise condos and apartments, some of which are serviced or fully furnished, that tend to come with shared amenities, like pools and gyms.
 Pricing varies from reasonable to extremely upmarket, leaning more towards the latter as this is generally considered to be the most expensive area in Singapore.

 Although the Central Region affords a cosmopolitan lifestyle and great access to almost everything, it's significantly more costly than accommodation found outside the hub.
-The lack of greenery and the high noise levels from traffic and on-going construction can also have an impact on general living conditions, although this is less true of the outlying suburbs.
+High noise levels from traffic and ongoing construction work can also have an impact on general living conditions, although this is less true of the outlying suburbs.